MinaRe/MinaRe.github.io/_pages/about.md

 News
 ------
-[2025.03] - My research proposal has been selected for the Amazon Research Award for $ 80,000$ in the AI Safety track.
+[2025.03] - My research proposal has been selected for the [Amazon Research Award](https://www.amazon.science/research-awards/recipients) in the Responsible AI track, with a funding amount of $80,000.

 [2025.03] - The Paper “Pre-trained molecular representations enable antimicrobial discovery” was accepted at Nature Biology.